Disorder effects in spiral spin liquids: Long-range spin textures, Friedel-like oscillations, and spiral spin glasses: Connections to experiments

 A related honeycomb-lattice compound, ZnMnO$_{3}$, has also been proposed as a SSL candidate.
 According to Ref.~\onlinecite{Haraguchi2019}, this material orders below $T_{N} \approx 17.4$ K in an $S=3/2$ zigzag state, which can be described by a $J_1$-$J_2$ Heisenberg model supplemented by a weak antiferromagnetic $J_3$.
 The ratio of its Curie-Weiss temperature by its saturation field produces an estimate $\Jrat \sim 0.44$, which is in the correct range for the emergence of SSL behavior at intermediate temperatures.
 However, there has been no report to date on the observation of a spiral contour in the material.
 This calls for further experimental measurements of both clean and disordered samples.

 Early investigations on the influence of disorder in SSLs were largely motivated by the unusual properties of CoAl$_2$O$_4$, an A-site spinel which freezes into a collinear short-ranged ordered state at low temperatures and has an estimated ratio $\Jrat \approx 0.110$ \cite{Zaharko2011,MacDougall2011,MacDougall2016}.
 Previous theoretical work \cite{Savary2011} showed that such a propensity toward glassiness could be understood as a consequence of the proximity to the first Lifshitz point $\Jrat = 0.125$, where the spin stiffness in the ordered phase of a clean sample vanishes.
-As mentioned in Secs.~\ref{subsec:textures} and \ref{subsec:vacmip}, our findings here are consistent with this statement and show that spin vacancies can lead to particularly pronounced responses.
-Hence, we expect that substituting Fe by a nonmagnetic ion in FeCl$_{3}$ could similarly destabilize LRO and cause the emergence of an extended SSL or SSG regime.
+As mentioned in Secs.~\ref{subsec:textures} and \ref{subsec:vacmip}, our findings here are consistent with this statement and show that spin vacancies, as may arise from Co--Al site exchange in CoAl$_2$O$_4$, can lead to pronounced responses.
+In particular, larger disorder is likely to produce a conventional spin glass in the compound.
+Returning to FeCl$_{3}$, we expect that substituting Fe by a nonmagnetic ion could similarly destabilize LRO and cause the emergence of an extended SSL or SSG regime.

 Finally, as mentioned in Sec.~\ref{subsec:textures}, we expect Friedel-like oscillations in the out-of-plane component of impurity-induced textures to occur in any SSL system, both in two and three dimensions.
 It would be extremely interesting to search for this behavior in SSL candidates.
 This applies particularly to the compounds {\MSS} \cite{Gao2017}, FeCl$_3$ \cite{Gao2022a}, and {\LYO} \cite{Graham2023}, for which there is clear evidence of SSL behavior.